 Swati has a broad commercial practice and regularly acts for large corporate clients, private equity houses and financial institutions.
 She has considerable experience in advising international clients on contractual and shareholder/joint venture disputes, insolvency issues, freezing orders and other injunctions, jurisdictional matters, enforcement actions and conflict of laws issues.
-Swati advises clients in the financial services, oil & gas and hospitality sector.
+Swati advises clients in the financial services, aviation, oil & gas and hospitality sector.

 Swati has acted for clients in major litigations at all levels including the Court of Appeal as well as the UK Supreme Court.
 She has also represented clients in high-stakes mediations.
 Swati is adept at working with local counsel to strategically manage large disputes as many of her cases involve ongoing proceedings in multiple jurisdictions/ forums.
 Swati also regularly provides counsel on strategies for the avoidance and settlement of disputes.